 The flowers that emerge by late summer are creamy-white in colour, and appear in lengthy cluster/spike formations.
 Japanese knotweed spreads mainly from its underground rhizomes/roots which lie dormant, but alive, over the winter months.
 Knotweed rhizomes (roots) can spread 7 metres outward and 3 metres deep from the visible, aboveground stems.

 Japanese knotweed (Fallopia japonica) can also hybridise with its related species.
 The most common of these hybrids is that of Japanese knotweed and giant knotweed (Fallopia x bohemica).
 The hybrid knotweed then has the ability to spread by seed, which Japanese knotweed was lacking during its early introduction due to the absence of any male plants in the United Kingdom.
-This is a very important distinction because Japanese knotweed plants usually only reproduce from cut pieces of stem and rhizome, whereas hybrid knotweed plants can also reproduce from seed, which can remain dormant in the soil over successive growing seasons as a “seed bank”.
-This can mean that in order to remove hybrid knotweed from a site:
+This is a very important distinction because Japanese knotweed plants usually only reproduce from cut pieces of stem and rhizome, whereas hybrid knotweed plants can also, potentially, reproduce from seed, which can remain dormant in the soil over successive growing seasons as a ‘seed bank’.
+Although hybrids more commonly reproduce vegetatively from rhizome fragments, the potential risk of viable seed being present from hybrids can mean that in order to remove hybrid knotweed from a site:

-- herbicide treatments will have to take place over longer periods
+- herbicide treatments might be required over longer periods;

-- pre-emergent herbicides might need to be incorporated into the treatment programme
+- pre-emergent herbicides might need to be incorporated into the treatment programme; and/or

-- hybrid plants can be reintroduced back onto the site after treatment from windblown seed from hybrid plants in the surrounding area.
+- plants could be reintroduced back onto the site after treatment from windblown seed from hybrids in the surrounding area.

 Japanese knotweed also produces hybrid seed from the pollen of the closely related and common garden ornamental plant, Russian vine (Fallopia baldschuanica), which is also known as “mile-a-minute”.
-Luckily, this seed rarely develops into viable plants, which is probably due to them being sensitive to the relatively mild and wet winters we experience in the UK.
+Luckily, this seed rarely develops into viable plants, which is probably due to this hybrid being particularly sensitive to the relatively mild and wet winters we experience in the UK.

 Giant knotweed (Fallopia sachalinensis) is native to the island of Sakahlin which is just north of Japan but is actually part of Russia.
 As with Japanese knotweed it was brought to Europe to be grown in botanical gardens.
 It has also escaped into the wild where it is spreading.
 It is similar to Japanese knotweed in many respects but is larger, growing over 4m high and having leaves around 20-40cm long.
 Giant knotweed also has flowers that are greener in colour and leaves that are more rounded at the base than Japanese knotweed.
 The leaves also have scattered hairs on the undersides.